 2.0 TRANSACTIONS OF THE AFFAIRS OF THE CORPORATION

 2.1 Name of Club and Affiliations

 The Corporation shall be known as the Ottawa South United Soccer Association, hereinafter called the OSU.
-The Corporation shall be a member of the Eastern Ontario District Association and shall follow the published rules of the District Association and The Ontario Soccer Association, hereinafter referred to as The OSA.
+The Corporation shall be a member of the Eastern Ontario District Association and shall follow the published rules of the District Association and Ontario Soccer, hereinafter referred to OS.
 The Corporation is subject to the published rules in declining order of authority of the following bodies to which it is affiliated:

 The District Association

 The OSU is committed to promoting a quality soccer environment in order to give all participants every opportunity to enjoy the game of soccer and help them achieve their maximum potential as participants of this sport, while promoting a sense of fair play.
-The core geographic footprint of the OSU is the former townships of Rideau and Osgoode and the areas of Riverside South and the South Nepean urban community.
+The core geographic footprint of the OSU is the former townships of Rideau and Osgoode and the areas of Riverside South, Findlay Creek, Half Moon Bay, and the South Nepean urban community.

 2.3 Head Office